Hariharapura

-Hariharapura is a village located in the Koppa Taluk, Chikmagalur district district in the state of Karnataka, India.
+Hariharapura is a village located in the Koppa Taluk, Chikmagalur district in the state of Karnataka, India.
 The place has a matha (Hindu temple) of goddess Sharadamba on the banks of the River Tunga.
 The place is serene amidst forest, Arecanut farms and rice fields and surrounded by small hills.
 It is believed that Daksha performed "yagna" here.

 It was also a taluk headquarter of Koppa taluk.
 The National Highway 169 (India) and State Highway 65 (Karnataka) pass through Hariharapura, connecting it to the cities Shimoga, Mangalore and Udupi.

 Origin of the name

 The name of the place is derived by the presence of two temples Hari and Hara located across each other.
-The four-hundred-year-old Shiva (Hara) temple is located upstream on the banks of the River Tunga, about a kilometer away from the matha.
-This temple has intricate carvings on three sides depicting the entire Ramayana.
+The Krta Yuga- Swayambhu Shivalinga (Hara) temple which was later renovated by the Kings of Keladi is located upstream on the banks of the River Tunga, about a kilometer away from the matha.